NASA commercial crew program for space station faces delays, report says

 The GAO said it is tracking potential safety risks on the private companies' crew capsules, including a Boeing Starliner abort system meant to eject the capsule from a hazardous rocket explosion, and a since-upgraded fuel valve on SpaceX's Falcon rocket that triggered a costly 2016 launchpad explosion.

-Since 2011, NASA has bought seats on the Russian Soyuz spacecraft months in advance to send U.S. astronauts to the space station from launchpads in Kazakhstan.
-U.S. launches before 2011 were handled by NASA.
+Since 2000, NASA has bought seats on the Russian Soyuz spacecraft years in advance to send U.S. astronauts to the space station from a launchpad in Kazakhstan.

 (Reporting by Joey Roulette; editing by Ben Klayman and Rosalba O'Brien)